-The decision of the Judicial Officer/Hearing Board will include a brief summary of the testimony, findings, decision and applicable sanction(s).
+The decision of the Conduct Officer Officer/Hearing Board will include a brief summary of the testimony, findings, decision and applicable sanction(s).
 The decision will be sufficiently detailed to permit review and appeal as provided in the Student Conduct Code.

-For compliance with Clery Act records retention requirements, all official judicial correspondence will be retained for a minimum of seven years.
+For compliance with Clery Act records retention requirements, all official Conduct Officer correspondence will be retained for a minimum of seven years.

 File an Appeal

-Under Section X and XI of the Student Conduct Code, both the complainant and respondent in cases of sexual or interpersonal misconduct have the right to appeal the decision of the Judicial Officers/Hearing Board, based on the following grounds:
+Under Section X and XI of the Student Conduct Code, both the complainant and respondent in cases of sexual or interpersonal misconduct have the right to appeal the decision of the Conduct Officer Officers/Hearing Board, based on the following grounds: